PankhudiB/learning-log/23-6-3---open-telemetry-concepts.md

 OTEL has concepts of `Signals` - `which felt like umbrella term for - traces, metrics, logs and baggage.`

 Now, I am already aware of the concepts & have hands-on on traces, metrics.
-Traces - while I was implementing distributed-tracing solution across microservices - Had used open-census + Jaeger Metrics - while I had integrated Prometheus metrics.
+1. Traces - while I was implementing distributed-tracing solution across microservices - Had used open-census + Jaeger
+2. Metrics - while I had integrated Prometheus metrics.
-Logs - I believe should be more or less same.
+3. Logs - I believe should be more or less same.

-`Baggage` was something that I found new.
+4. But `Baggage` was something that I found new.

+###BAGGAGE

 Upon reading specs and docs,

 I understood the use-case is when you want (& are comfortable) to pass something custom key-value across spans and traces.

 `Eg : customer-id, client-IP.`

 So, this `propagation happens through HTTP headers`
 If you are okay exposing that info - go ahead ! leverage baggage !

 Although at very first glance - it looked like this baggage is very similar to Tags or more formally "Span attributes"